hasankn1/PDFBookReaderAppAWS/README.md

         Allows users to securely log in and access their bookshelf.

     User Sign up:
-        Allows users to signup to start reading.
+        Allows users to signup and start reading.

     Bookshelf Management:
         Lists all books on the user’s bookshelf, sorted by the most recently read.